 - We would complete a thorough income and expenditure, using our knowledge of what can and can’t be claimed, and the limits

-- We would submit the application online
+- We would arrange to have the application submitted online

 The bankruptcy process affects people in different ways.
 Although this is a bold statement after 16 years in the industry we have seen first hand how the bankruptcy process can affect the lives of some people.
 In many instances, the people that go through the process on their own struggle the most; it’s almost as if they want to move forward but are, in fact, facing backwards.
 If this is you then you need to talk to us.